remla25-team8/app/README.md

 This repository uses GitHub Actions for automated versioning and image building:

-1. When a version tag is pushed (e.g., `v1.0.0`), the Docker image is automatically built and published
+1. **Stable Releases**: When a stable version tag is pushed (e.g., `v1.0.0`), the Docker image is automatically built and published with `latest` tag
-2. After a stable release, a pre-release tag for the next version is automatically created
+2. **Automatic Pre-releases**: After a stable release, a pre-release tag for the next version is automatically created (e.g., `v1.0.1-pre-1`)
+3. **Manual Pre-releases**: Additional pre-release iterations can be created manually via GitHub Actions workflow dispatch:
+   - Navigate to Actions → "Manual Pre-release Creation"
+   - Specify base version (e.g., `1.0.1`) and optional description
+   - System automatically creates incremental versions (`v1.0.1-pre-2`, `v1.0.1-pre-3`, etc.)
-3. Images are built for multiple architectures (amd64 and arm64)
+4. **Multi-architecture Support**: Images are built for multiple architectures (amd64 and arm64)
+5. **Pre-release Tagging**: Pre-release images are tagged with both specific version and `latest-pre` for easy access

+For detailed information about the pre-release workflow, see [PRERELEASE_WORKFLOW.md](./PRERELEASE_WORKFLOW.md).

 ## Use of Generative AI